George614/2171-swen-610-01-3-sylver/docs/DesignDoc.md

 This tier contains our code for the sign-in, home display, sign out and web server files.
 These are the files that the user interacts with.
 Following are the files with the description:

-**Sign In Controller:** This file contains the Sign-in authentication logic.
-**Sign Out Controller:** This file contains the sign out redirection.
-**Home Controller:** This file is responsible for rendering home.ftl .
+**Home Controller:** This file displays the opponent list and renders home.ftl **HomePostRoute :** This file contains the authentication logic, session setup and renders home.ftl **Sign Out Controller:** This file handles de-authentication and destroys session.
 **Web Server:** This file contains the routing information for the Web-Checkers application.
 **Game Controller:** This file contains the game controller to enable game play.
+**JsonUtils:** A Utility class for parsing and formatting JSON data.

 ### Model Tier